sarthakSocial/Hub-doc/docs/architecture/overview.md

 ### [ID Registry](/docs/architecture/smart-contracts/id-registry.md)

-- **Account Creation:** The ID Registry manages the creation of SoCon accounts by assigning unique Farcaster IDs (fids) to Ethereum addresses.
+- **Account Creation:** The ID Registry manages the creation of SoCon accounts by assigning unique Socon IDs (fids) to Ethereum addresses.
 It initiates the process of obtaining a username, renting storage, and adding keys.

 ### [Name Registry](/docs/architecture/smart-contracts/name-registry.md)